 Micro-needling is the way to do it—by creating micro-injuries in the skin, the tiny needles boost collagen production to compensate, plumping up fine lines, correcting discoloration and acne scars, and even removing your under-eye bags and dark circles in time.
 Plus, you'll increase product absorption by up to 90%.
 Use it a few times a month after applying serum and watch your skin start to transform.

 Another at-home treatment trend to watch: derma-planing, which involves scraping away baby hair and dead skin with a blade (kind of like shaving).
 "Derma-planing instantly smooths and brightens skin and allows for better product penetration of the peel and serums," says Benjamin.
 "Superficial hyperpigmentation can also be removed with derma-planing and over time.
 Regularly combined with peels and micro-needling is what gives you that natural dewy glow."

 Benjamin will be launching a derma-planing tool this fall (we can't wait), but in the meantime, these Tinkle's Brow Shapers ($4) also do the trick.
 (Benjamin recommends derma-planing after cleansing and before chemical exfoliation.)

 Great news for time-strapped folks: Instant gratification seems to be a growing market in the skincare sphere.
 We're particularly smitten with this gel formula from Sisley, which mimics the effects of a heavy-duty night treatment in about a minute, leaving skin plumped and velvety.
-(Pro tip: Take it with you on long flights to look impossibly refreshed upon landing.)

 Check the weather forecast before selecting a moisturizer